 Words Matter

 Migratised and racialised groups already have to prove that they are “worthy” through their “contributions”, and their ability to “integrate”.
-Always having to prove one’s worth is dehumanising and condescending.
+Always having to prove your worth is dehumanising and condescending.

 The term tolerance is not acceptable: our acceptance of migrants must be unconditional.